-The type of drawing paper you use depends on the medium with which you work.
-Charcoal, pencil and ink require different kinds of paper to create a final work of art that is sustainable and holds the true colors and lines of your work.
-The bond and sheen of the various types of drawing paper also contribute to the final look.
-Experiment with different types of drawing paper to find the kind that gives you the matte and finish you desire.
+The type of drawing paper or sketch paper you use depends on the medium with which you work.
+Charcoal, colored pencils and pen and ink require different kinds of paper to create a final work of art that is sustainable and holds the true colors and lines of your work.
+Many types of paper will also work for watercolors or acrylic paint.

 Video of the Day